1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.7.md

   - 2 bonds A-T 3 bonds G-C

 DNA Replication:
- - DNA polymerase moves in a 5´ to 3´ direaction.
+ - DNA polymerase moves in a 5´ to 3´ direaction.(building, on the strands looks like 3-->5)
  - Cromosomes made up chomatine, with nucleasomes than DNA
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0NDQ5MjUwNywtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTUxMzg5Njg4NywtMjA4ODc0NjYxMl19
 -->